Dan Barouch

-Daniel Hung Barouch (born February 4, 1973) is an American physician, immunologist and virologist, who studies the pathogenesis and immunology of viral infections and works on the development of global vaccine strategies.
+Dan Hung Barouch (born February 4, 1973) is an American physician, immunologist and virologist, who studies the pathogenesis and immunology of viral infections and works on the development of global vaccine strategies.

 He authored multiple research and review articles on infectious diseases, viral pathogenesis, immune responses, and vaccine development.
 Research from Barouch's lab was used in the development of the Johnson & Johnson COVID-19 vaccine.
 He also worked on vaccine candidates for HIV, Zika, influenza, tuberculosis, and monkeypox.

 Early life and education

-Barouch was born in Göttingen, Germany to an Israeli Jewish father and a Chinese mother, and raised in Potsdam, New York.
+Barouch was born in Göttingen, West Germany to an Israeli Jewish father and a Chinese mother, and raised in Potsdam, New York.
 He enrolled at Harvard College at 16, earning a B.A. in biochemistry summa cum laude in 1993, and a Ph.D. in immunology from Oxford as a Marshall Scholar in 1995.
 He received his M.D. summa cum laude from Harvard Medical School in 1999, followed by residency and fellowship training at Massachusetts General Hospital and Brigham and Women's Hospital.
 In 2002, he launched his research lab at Beth Israel Deaconess Medical Center and Harvard Medical School.